mapninja/Earthsys144/DataCollection_AGO_Collector.md

 ## Working with the data

 #### Creating a "View Layer"
 You may want to share the collected data through a visualization, though obviously you won't want to share your "Full Editing Control" Map, with everyone.
-Creating a View Layer is a way to safely share visualizations of the data being collected, with anyone you wnat, without exposing the data to editing.
+Creating a View Layer is a way to safely share visualizations of the data being collected, with anyone you want, without exposing the data to editing.

 1. Return to your **Content page**, and find your **Walking Tour feature layer** item and click on it to go to the **Details** page.
 2. Click on the **Create View Layer** button
 3. Give it an appropriate name like **My Mapping App Data Public View (_SUNetID_)** and click OK

 The resulting Feature Layer is a read-only view of the data being collected in your Mapping App that can be added to a New Map, filtered, symbolized, pushed to a web application and shared publicly, within the Stanford Org, or with a controlled Group, but without editing permissions.

 ![](images/DataCollection_AGO_Collector-473cb884.png)

 ![](images/DataCollection_AGO_Collector-cb80240e.png)

-#### Create a View Map
-#### Share the View Map
-#### Creating an app to show the data to others
-#### Exporting the data

 # To Turn In:

-1. Join the "**Earthsys144 Collector App Group**" (See Above)
-2. Share your data collection map app with the **Earthsys144 Collector App Group**.
+1. Join the "**Earthsys144 Collector App Group**" and Share your data collection map app with the **Earthsys144 Collector App Group**. (see above)

 *This tutorial was adapted from the excellent "[Make your first Collector map](https://www.esri.com/arcgis-blog/products/collector/field-mobility/make-your-first-collector-map/)" tutorial by Kylie Donia, of Esri*.